zorgoz/EPPlus.TableAsEnumerable/README.md

 ```

 ## API reference
 Code is troughout documented, but here are the key elements one needs to know when using this library.
+Please read version history also.

 ### ExcelTableColumnAttribute
 As can be noticed above, this attribute denotes property-column mapping. `ColumnName` parameter can be used to map by column name, while `ColumnIndex` uses the *n*th one-based column.
 If no parameter is added, the mapping is done using the name of the decorated property.